-- 2.1.1 All (100%) respondents made a least one type of journey in the last seven days. - 2.1.2 Within this time, the most frequently made trip was for shopping, with over eight in ten respondents (84%) making this trip at least once, and just under three quarters (74%) making it between one and three times.
-Respondents from cities, large town centres or suburbs were more likely to have made a shopping trip at least once in the last seven days, compared to those from small towns, villages or rural areas (91% vs 76%). - 2.1.3 Just under six in ten respondents (58%) took part in outdoor leisure activities in the last seven days and over a third (35%) travelled to visit family and friends. - 2.1.4 Three in ten respondents (30%) had travelled to work at least once in the last seven days.
-Respondents from cities, large town centres or suburbs were more likely to have made a journey to work at least once in the last seven days, compared to those from small towns, villages or rural areas (40% vs 17%). - 2.1.5 A fifth (20%) had dropped off a child at school or nursery, and just under a tenth (9%) had travelled to an indoor leisure activity in the last seven days. - 2.1.6 These journeys are broadly similar to those made in Wave 7.
+- 2.1.1 All (100%) respondents made a least one type of journey in the last seven days. - 2.1.2 Within this time, the most frequently made trip was for shopping, with just under nine in ten respondents (88%) making this trip at least once, and just over three quarters (78%) making it between one and three times.
+Respondents from cities, large town centres or suburbs were more likely to have made a shopping trip at least once in the last seven days, compared to those from small towns, villages or rural areas (94% vs 83%). - 2.1.3 Just over six in ten respondents (62%) took part in outdoor leisure activities in the last seven days and over four in ten (42%) travelled to visit family and friends, an increase from Wave 8 (35%). - 2.1.4 Over a third of respondents (35%) had travelled to work at least once in the last seven days.
+Respondents from cities, large town centres or suburbs were more likely to have made a journey to work at least once in the last seven days, compared to those from small towns, villages or rural areas (43% vs 28%). - 2.1.5 Just under a quarter (23%) had dropped off a child at school or nursery, and just over a tenth (11%) had travelled to an indoor leisure activity in the last seven days. - 2.1.6 These journeys are broadly similar to those made in Wave 8.

-- 2.1.7 If Covid-19 travel restrictions and guidance were not in place, respondents reported that they would have made more journeys in the last seven days.
-This includes: - One and half times as many average trips to drop off a child to school or nursery; - Over one and half times as many average journeys to work;
+2.1.7 If Covid-19 travel restrictions and guidance were not in place, respondents reported that they would have made more journeys in the last seven days.
+This includes:

 Spaces for People Attitudinal Surveys

-Wave 8 Report (Survey undertaken between 22nd February and 2nd March 2021) 110064/12
+Wave 9 Report (Survey undertaken between 15th March and 23rd March 2021) 110064/12

-Final Report 26/03/2021 Page 6/19
+Final Report 08/04/2021 Page 6/20

-- Almost two and a half times as many average visits to family and friends; and - Over six times as many average trips to indoor leisure activities. - 2.1.8 The majority of respondents did not anticipate a change in how frequently they would undertake the majority of these types of journeys in the next month or so.
-Notably however, around a fifth anticipated an increase in visits to family and friends (22%) and outdoor leisure activities (19%).
-Respondents from Dundee and Stirling (29% and 27%) were more likely to have anticipated travelling to visit family and friends in the next month or so compared to respondents from Angus and Perth and Kinross (17% and 18%). - 2.1.9 Conversely, a tenth anticipated a decrease in visiting friends and family (10%); indoor leisure activities (10%) in the next month or so.
+- One and half times as many average journeys to work; - Twice as many average visits to family and friends; and - Over five times as many average trips to indoor leisure activities. - 2.1.8 The majority of respondents did not anticipate a change in how frequently they would undertake the majority of these types of journeys in the next month or so.
+Notably however, around a third anticipated an increase in visits to family and friends (32%) and around a fifth anticipated an increase in outdoor leisure activities (22%). - 2.1.9 Few (less than 10%) anticipated a decrease in journeys made in the next month or so.